-Cinsaut is a perfect grape for the Rhone Valley as it thrives in the hot, windy weather.
+Cinsaut is a perfect grape for the Rhone Valley as it thrives in hot, windy weather.
 Cinsaut plantings are on the decline in Chateauneuf du Pape.
-Currently, close to 2.6% of the appellations vineyards are devoted to Cinsaut.
-Cinsaut is used primarily as a blending grape in the Southern Rhone Valley as it pairs well with Grenache, Syrah and Mourvedre.
+Currently, close to 2.6% of vineyards in the Chateauneuf du Pape appellation are devoted to Cinsaut.
+Cinsaut is used primarily as a blending grape in the Southern Rhone Valley as it pairs well with Grenache, Syrah, and Mourvedre.

 Cinsault as a wine and food pairing is often used with sea snails in garlic, better known as Escargot.
-It’s also works quite well in pairings with stews, braised and roasted meat dishes like beef, lamb, goat, beef, duck, chicken and pork.
+It also works quite well in pairings with rich foods like stews, braised and roasted meat dishes, and all types of beef, lamb, goat, beef, duck, chicken, and pork.

 In America, Cinsault was exported to California all the way back in the 1860s.
 At the time, it was called Black Malvoisie.
 The grape was once again used for blending with other varietals.